ethanblake4/dart_eval/README.md

 ### Value interop

-Value interop is the most basic form, and happens automatically whenever the Eval environment is working with an object backed by a real Dart value.
+Value interop happens automatically whenever dart_eval is working with an object backed by a real Dart value.
 (Therefore, an int and a string are value interop enabled, but a class created inside Eval isn't.)
-To access the backing object of an `$Value`, use its `$value` property.
-If the value is a collection like a Map or a List, you can use its `$reified` property to resolve the values it contains.
+To access the backing object of a `$Value`, use its `$value` property.
+If the value is a collection like a Map or a List, you can use its `$reified` property to also unwrap the values it contains.

-To support value interop, a class need simply to implement `$Value`, or extend `$Value<T>`.

 ### Wrapper interop